aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/README.md

 **Description:**

 Enable GuardDuty delegated administrator account within provide regions.
-Once enabled a GuardDuty detector will exist in the delegated administrator account/region.
+Once enabled, a GuardDuty detector will exist in the delegated administrator account/region.
 The Lambda function assumes the configuration role within the delegated administrator account to configure GuardDuty with the below configurations.